MelquiEugenio/Android/Restful/README.md

-## Restful with Retrofit and Reativex in MVVM.
+## Restful with Retrofit and Reativex in MVVM showed in a RecyclerView activity.